ETO Logo

 • Autumn Toney: Metrics development and review

 Dewey Murdick and SciTech Strategies helped develop the clustering concept and methodology.
 Student research assistant Jerod Sun contributed data characterization.
-Zach Arnold and Katherine Quinn helped create this documentation.
+Zach Arnold helped create this documentation.

 Major change log